 The Purchases Report is a calculated data point based on production and changes in inventory.
 Because members do physical inventory counts that periodically require significant adjustments to their reported data, Monthly Purchases can vary in a manner that is hard for some readers to appreciate.
 Without a full understanding of this and how members procure and manufacture treated ties that must air-dry for months before treating, short term/monthly data points, which could affect investment guidance, is not only imprudent to focus on, but also could lead to an unwise analysis of member performance.
 RTA decided to make the change described below* in the Report Tab beginning November 2016 to present the data in a format which suggests using the report’s discussion on the monthly data in a manner that does not emphasize inventory adjustments that may be required following physical counts.

-*RTA, as of November 2016 onward, uses a 3-month moving average for reporting on inventory, affecting calculated values of purchases.
-In this way, any exaggerations that might be manifest in monthly purchases data, due to regular inventory counts by members, are not emphasized.
+*From November 2016 onwards, RTA uses a 3-month moving average for reporting on inventory, which affects the calculated values of purchases.
+In this way, any exaggerations that might be manifest in monthly purchase data due to regular inventory counts by members are not emphasized.

 Treatment